Ankit73-bit/gofood-food-aggregator/README.md

 # GoFood
+Order your food online with GoFood.
-A complete Ecommerce App built with MERN stack.
+A complete GoFood App built with MERN stack.

 # Features :
 * Sign Up, Login, Logout.
-* View all products, Add to cart, checkout.
+* View all products, Add to cart, and checkout.
 * Search products.

 # Used technologies